-The question raised for the divining facility proposal related more to that component of the instruction which was being conducted outdoors.
+The question raised for the diving facility proposal related more to that component of the instruction which was being conducted outdoors.
 Based on our research, outdoor instruction, particularly referring to outdoor swimming lessons, has been the topic of discussion and review by other municipalities as well.
 There are varying opinions as to whether these should be considered appropriate home occupation uses, specifically given potential noise impacts to surrounding properties.

 We would caution against encouraging home occupation, or home industry, uses outdoors as this may result in negative impacts on the surrounding properties, i.e. noise.
-It is recognized that small scale private outdoor instruction may not create any more noise than the outdoor private recreational use of a property by a property owner and their family/friends, however, this private recreational use tends to be somewhat more limited in scale and consistency.